 Being able to safely do the middle splits is not only a great party trick, it’s also beneficial for anyone who is active in sports, yoga, dance or fitness.
 Having flexibility in the areas of your hips, thighs and groin can prevent injury and reduce pain in the back and legs.
 Opening your hips also has a calming and anxiety-relieving effect.
 Regular flexibility training also balances the body since most of us usually focus on strength training.
-The middle splits may seem impossible at first, but with time, practice and patience, you can achieve them by doing the following stretches regularly.
+It may seem impossible at first, but doing the following stretches for splits regularly will get you to your goal.

 It is important to warm up before doing any deep stretching.
 Whether you jog in place or do some gently dynamic stretching, getting your circulation going before holding a static stretch will help you relax and feel less pain.
 Start by holding each stretch for one minute and work your way up to holding each one for five minutes.